thoughtbot/trail-map/README.md

 > How do I learn Ruby on Rails?
 Vim?
 Test-Driven Development?

-[apprentice.io](http://apprentice.io) has forced us to formalize our answers to such questions.
+[Our apprentice program](http://apprentice.thoughtbot.com) has forced us to formalize our answers to such questions.

 A few problems make those questions difficult to answer.
 Individuals: